Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 wget -q https://docs.denvrdata.com/docs/sitemap.xml --output-document - | grep -E -o "https://docs\.denvrdata\.com[^<]+" | wget -q -E -i - --wait 0

-Open WebUI should be able to parse common file formats like .txt, .html and .pdf files.
+Open WebUI should be able to parse standard file formats like .txt, .html and .pdf files.

 Configuration

-During our webinar we stepped you through our preconfigured Open WebUI container.
+During our webinar, we walked you through our preconfigured Open WebUI container.
 In this section, we'll show you how to configure an Open WebUI RAG pipeline for yourself.
-Feel free to play around with System Prompts, RAG Templates or use your own documents as we work through this section.
+Feel free to play with the system prompts, RAG Templates or reference documents as we work through this section.

 Authentication